kurokida/PsychWebTool/docs/howtouse.md

 # Step 1: Set the HTML lang atribute

 You will find the template html file in the demo folder you downloaded.
-Please copy the file and paste it in the same folder or in the new folder which must be made in the same location of the demo folder.
-Name the file pasted as you like.
+Please copy the file and paste it in the same folder or in the new folder which must be made in the same location of the **demo** folder.
+Name the file as you like.

 Open the file using a text editor your preferred.
 I preferred [Visual Studio Code](https://code.visualstudio.com/).